echasnovski/mini.nvim/readmes/mini-jump2d.md

   -- Options for visual effects
   view = {
+    -- Whether to dim lines with at least one jump spot dim = false,

     -- How many steps ahead to show.
 Set to big number to show all steps. n_steps_ahead = 0,
   },